GeoSn0w/Yalu-Jailbreak-iOS-10.2/README.md

 # Yalu-Jailbreak-iOS-10.2
 This is GeoSn0w (F.C.E.
-365 TV - iDevice Central)'s Yalu Jailbreak fork.
-My own fork of Yalu Jailbreak for iOS 10.0 to 10.2 by qwertyoruiopz with support for iPhone 6/ 5S and iPod Touch 6, Reinvented UI and certification status.
+365 TV - iDevice Central)'s Yalu Jailbreak fork for iOS 10.0 to 10.2 by qwertyoruiopz with reinvented UI, certification status, and Mobile Substrate Disable / Enable toggle.
 This complies with the fixes pushed for HDMI Adapter on the GitHub code that are not available in yalu102 official IPA.

 <img src="https://cloud.githubusercontent.com/assets/15067741/25438793/2be723ae-2aa3-11e7-800a-1c38ce85a92c.jpg" width="250" height= "450"> <img src="https://cloud.githubusercontent.com/assets/15067741/25438826/430881ae-2aa3-11e7-8e84-ed61c619d414.jpg" width="250" height= "450"> <img src="https://cloud.githubusercontent.com/assets/15067741/25438997/d3d0fc8e-2aa3-11e7-9893-3c36e404bd4f.PNG" width="250" height= "450">

+Changes in Beta 12:
+* Now you can chose to Enable / Disable Mobile Substrate prior to the Jailbreak
+* Improved Stability <b>(OF THE GUI NOT THE JAILBREAK ITSELF!)</b>
+* New Settings section
+* SHA SUM of this IPA: aa7e6698f3eb95579f7026c60dc1953d43873a1a
+* Beta 12 doesn't reflect new changes in yalu102 original project.
+* This is a Beta Jailbreak, use at your own risk!

-Changes in Beta 11:
+Changes in Beta 11 [PREVIOUS VERSION]:
 * Fixed HDMI Lightning Adapter Issues
 * Improved Stability <b>(OF THE GUI NOT THE JAILBREAK ITSELF!)</b>
 * Added Details page